 School administration and teaching staff place a high priority on providing adequate adult supervision on campus before, during, and after school.
 As students arrive on campus each morning, the principal, playground supervisors and the cafeteria manager are strategically assigned to designated entrance areas, the breakfast area and playground.
-During recess, the principal, playground supervisors, and teachers supervise playground activity.
-The principal, cafeteria staff, and three noon supervisors monitor lunch time activity in the cafeteria and on the playground.
+During recess, the principal, playground activity.
+The principal, cafeteria staff, and three playground supervisors monitor lunch time activity in the cafeteria and on the playground.
 At the end of the day when students are dismissed, the principal and teachers monitor student behavior to ensure a safe and orderly departure.